nguyenngockhank/nguyenngockhank.github.io/notes/db/nosql.md

 Aggregates make it easier for the database to manage data storage over clusters.

 Aggregate-oriented databases **work best when most data interaction is done with the same aggregate**; aggregate-ignorant databases are better when interactions use data organized in many different formations.

+## Distribution Models

+There are two styles of distributing data:
+- **Sharding distributes** different data across multiple servers, so each server acts as the single source for a subset of data.
+- **Replication** copies data across multiple servers, so each bit of data can be found in multiple places.

+A system may use either or both techniques.

+Replication comes in two forms:
+- **Master-slave replication** makes one node the authoritative copy that handles writes while slaves synchronize with the master and may handle reads.
+- **Peer-to-peer replication** allows writes to any node; the nodes coordinate to synchronize their copies of the data.

+Master-slave replication reduces the chance of update conflicts but peer-to-peer replication avoids loading all writes onto a single point of failure.

 ## Polygot Persistence